 Mobile Affordable Meal Service

-The cost is $6.00 per day for lunch, with an initial minimum order of $30.00.
+The cost is $6.25 per day for a heated or chilled lunch, with an initial minimum order of $30.00.
 A cold supper and breakfast are also available for an additional cost.
 You can order as many meals at a time as you like.
 Every effort is made to keep the cost affordable.
 In some cases, the cost of MAMS is covered by churches, by relatives or neighbors; or by agencies, such as the Medicaid Waiver and Options for Community Living.

 MAMS has helped meet the needs of individuals who are not eligible for Mobile Meals because they are too young or because their situation does not meet the criterion that there is no one in the home who can cook.
 Family members will sometimes order MAMS to be delivered to their older relative while the family is at work or for people who are temporarily unable to cook for themselves while they recover from an illness or an injury.